Alex Castro

-Alexis Collera Castro (born September 27, 1985), better known as Alex Castro, is a Filipino model, singer, actor and politician currently serving as the Vice Governor of Bulacan since 2022.
+Alexis Collera Castro (born September 27, 1985) is a Filipino model, singer, actor and politician currently serving as the Vice Governor of Bulacan since 2022.
 He is previously a member of the Bulacan Provincial Board from the 4th district from 2016 to 2022.
 He also served as a municipal councilor of Marilao from 2007 to 2013 and chairman of Sangguniang Kabataan in Barangay Lias, Marilao from 2002 to 2007.
 As a talent, he signed with GMA Network, yet later transferred to its rival network ABS-CBN, then returned to GMA after eleven years.

 Early life

 Castro was born on September 27, 1985, in Quezon City to Angel Gonzales Castro and Susan Collera Castro.
 His family moved to Marilao, Bulacan during his childhood.
 He graduated from pre-school and elementary school at the St. Michael School of Marilao.
 He later completed his high school education at the Jesus is Lord Colleges Foundation in Bocaue.